 Travel vaccinations are best given six to eight weeks before travel.
 Not all vaccines are FREE some may incur charges.

 Before you book your appointment please complete a pre-travel questionnaire available at reception and return it completed to the surgery at least one week before your appointment.
-Alternatively you can complete the form online, click here to access the form.

 Please allow 5 working days after handing in the form or completing the form online before contacting the Medical Centre for an appointment.